Minwax® is one of the most popular manufacturers of wood finishing products in the US.

 Step 7- Spray the Minwax PolyShades or apply it with a brush

-Some of the most popular color options you can pick are Antique Walnut, Bombay Mahogany, Classic Black, Classic Oak, Mission Oak and Pecan.
+For applying a fresh coat of Minwax PolyShades choose the color of your liking.
+Some of the most popular color options you can pick are Antique Walnut, Bombay Mahogany, Classic Black, Classic Oak, Mission Oak, and Pecan.

+Apply the selected Polyshades with a natural bristle brush evenly on the surface.
 Or if you want, you can use an aerosol spray can, to achieve the rich wood color along with long-lasting protection and enhanced wood grains.

-While removing Polyshades is easy, you might be left behind with a dull faded surface that needs to be refinished with either paint, stain, varnish or polyshades.
+While removing Polyshades is easy, you might be left behind with a dull faded surface that needs to be refinished with either paint, stain, varnish, or polyshades.
+So, you should only try this method on your old woodwork that needs to get a fresh new color or a refinishing touch-up.

 Share the post "How to Get Minwax Polyshades Off Your Woodwork?"